shoprunback/documentation/source/includes/prestashop/use.md

 It is currently available in English (GB and US) and French.

-## How does my customers create a return request?
+## How do my customers create a return request?

 Any customer can create a return request once an order is at least `Shipped`.